run2bizdocs/docs/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

-    All aplicattions that sustain or runs linked with service.
+    All applications that sustain or runs linked with service.

 | Function                      | Description     |
 |-------------------------------|-----------------|